 The HST (High Sample Temperature), HAT (Heat Actuated Trap), or TV/HAT (Tube Valve Heat Actuated Trap) can be used as thermal shutoff valves in sampling systems to protect downstream analyzers, instruments and personnel from high temperature damage.
 The valve should be installed after the sample cooler to monitor the sample temperature as it leaves the cooler.
-The valve will remain open as long as sample temperatures are under the set point of the valve.
-If the sample temperature increases above the set point, the valve’s internal thermal actuator will cause it to close, protecting downstream analyzing equipment from damage.
+The valve will remain open as long as sample temperatures are under the set-point of the valve.
+If the sample temperature increases above the set-point, the valve’s internal thermal actuator will cause it to close, protecting downstream analyzing equipment from damage.